Section 3: Selection Process

 3. Interview (35 points)

-In order to qualify for an interview, the applicant must achieve a combined test and performance review score which places them in the top five (5) scorers for any business opportunity for which he or she has applied.
+To qualify for an interview, the applicant must achieve a combined test and performance review score which places them in the top five (5) scorers for any business opportunity for which he or she has applied.
 For clarification in the case of tie scores, for example, if the top individual scorers score 64, 64, 63, 63, 63 and 62, only the top five scorers (the five who scored 64 and 63) will be invited to be interviewed because 62 is not a score among the top five scorers.
-As another possible result of tie scores, it may be necessary for more than five applicants to be invited to be interviewed.
+As another result of tie scores, it may be necessary for more than five applicants to be invited to be interviewed.
 For example, if the top scorers scored 65, 63, 62, 61, 61, and 61, six applicants will be interviewed because six individuals are among the top five scorers.

-a) Break the Ice Introductory Component: At the start of the interview, the panel will ask the applicant a couple of general opening questions.
+At the start of the interview, the panel will ask the applicant a couple of general opening questions.
 This portion should last no more than five minutes and be conducted in a light and friendly manner to help put the candidate at ease.
 No points are to be awarded for this component.

-b) Structured Interview Component: Prior to the first interview, the Selection Panel will develop five (5) questions to be asked of each applicant.
-The Panel will then ask the 5 prepared questions.
-Each Panelist will independently evaluate the applicant's responses to each question using a scale of zero (0) five (5) points.
-Whole numbers are not required and the Panel may decide to use whole points or fractions of points expressed as decimals as long as the method chosen is consistent across all interviews.
-The Panelists' scores will then be averaged and added to determine the points achieved in this component.
+Prior to the first interview, the Selection Panel will develop five (5) questions to be asked of each applicant.
+The Panel will then ask the five prepared questions.
+Each Panelist will independently evaluate the applicant’s responses to each question using a scale of zero (0) – five (5) points.
+Whole numbers are not required, and the Panel may decide to use whole points or fractions of points expressed as decimals if the method chosen is consistent across all interviews.
+The Panelists’ scores will then be averaged and added to determine the points achieved in this component.

-c) Interactive Component: Prior to each interview, the BEP Compliance Officer shall provide the Panel with pertinent documentation partially in the form of a synopsis from each applicant's most current thirty-six (36) month period holding a Type I or Type II LOFA.
+Prior to each interview, the BEP Compliance Officer shall provide the Panel with pertinent documentation partially in the form of a synopsis from each applicant’s most current thirty-six (36) month period holding a Type I or Type II LOFA.
 Copies of records provided to the Selection Panel will be provided to the applicant prior to the interview process.
 This information may include but may not be limited to the following:

 Customer petitions, positive or negative, shall not be considered since the signatures cannot be verified.
-For applicants licensed within 12 months of the interview, and/or who have never had a Type I or II LOFA, final narrative reports from Daytona training and On-the-Job Training reports will be used in addition to any of the other stated performance documentation.
+For applicants licensed within 12 months of the interview, and/or who have never had a Type I or II LOFA, final narrative reports from Daytona training and On-The-Job Training reports will be used in addition to any of the other stated performance documentation.

 To begin this interactive component, applicants will be given up to five (5) minutes to make a general presentation of his or her qualifications and experience.
-This is the time the applicant is given the opportunity to sell him/herself and state the reasons he/she is best qualified to operate the facility.
+This is the time the applicant is given the opportunity to “sell” him/herself and state the reasons he/she is best qualified to operate the facility.

 Following the applicant’s presentation, the Panel will ask the applicant questions related to their presentation for clarification and to address any inconsistencies between the documentation reviewed and his or her presentation.
 They will also use the provided documentation to ask additional questions related to substandard performance to allow the applicant to respond to those reports.
 One question might be to ask the applicant how much research they have done on a desired facility.